Sneaky-good teams to watch: Blue Jackets, Blues, Bolts

 So the Jackets are winning without every gear turning in the same direction.
 Tortorella is already Tortsing all over this team, demoting goals leader Sonny Milano to the fourth line during a drought and stripping Brandon Dubinsky of his alternate captaincy in an effort to get him going.
 Yes, this is a bit like giving a thoroughbred the whip after the first quarter turn, but this is what Tortorella does.

-Chris Peters: I think the feel-good Vegas Golden Knights and resurgent Los Angeles Kings have commanded a lot of the attention and I wouldn't necessarily say that no one is talking about the Tampa Bay Lightning.
-They're just not talking about the Lighting in a way the expresses the proper disbelief of how insane they've been to start the season.
+Chris Peters: I think the feel-good Vegas Golden Knights and resurgent Kings have commanded a lot of the attention, and I wouldn't necessarily say that no one is talking about the Tampa Bay Lightning.
+They're just not talking about the Lighting in a way that expresses the proper disbelief in how insane they've been to start the season.
 Maybe it's because most people expected them to bounce back from such a disappointing 2016-17 season, but the Lightning are way back.

 Aside from a 4-1 loss to the Anaheim Ducks, they've been in every game they've played.
 In their other two losses, they still scored four goals.
 They're basically daring teams to outscore them and it's not happening very often.
 With an 8-5 win over the Florida Panthers Monday night, the Bolts extended their league leads in goals (53) and goal differential (plus-17).